-The valid scoring areas or strike zones are the upper torso and the head.
+The valid scoring areas or strike zones are above the waist and the head.

 - Kick: Kicks to the head and body deal damage to the HP on the Health Bar.
 Successful kicks to the head deal more damage compared to the body; - Punch: Punches do not deal any damage, i.e. athletes can only score by kicking.